Image

 Record Expungement

-• Truancy: Under Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents must ensure that a child is enrolled in and regularly attends school.
+• Truancy: According to Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents must ensure that a child is enrolled in and regularly attends school.
 Homeschooling is an option, but parents must prove the child is getting 1000 hours of instruction.

 • Curfew Violations: This involves being in public during hours when a minor is required to be at home.
-These hours can vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer on your side.
+These vary by jurisdiction, so it is crucial to have an experienced juvenile defense lawyer by your side.

 • Vandalism: Cases of juvenile vandalism are also heard by the Juvenile Division.
 To be charged, vandalism must be proven to be purposeful.
 Penalties range from restitution and fines to probation or, in serious cases, detention.

-• Trespassing: Juvenile trespassing is commonally driven by different intentions than adult trespassing.
-Consequently, and fortunately for you, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most severe cases, detention.
+• Trespassing: In most cases, juvenile trespassing is done with far different intentions than adult trespassing.
+Fortunately, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most severe cases, detention.

-• Traffic Violations: Juvenile traffic violations have a unique aspect – the age at which a juvenile is considered an adult for driving purposes is 15 ½.
-The Juvenile Division can’t handle cases over that age.
-Yet, if a traffic violation is severe enough to warrant jail time, such as a juvenile DWI charge, the traffic court judge may request the juvenile court to supersede.
+• Traffic Violations: Juvenile traffic violations are unique in that, as explained above, a juvenile becomes an adult for driving purposes at 15 ½.
+The Juvenile Division can’t take any cases over that age, but if the traffic violation is severe enough to warrant jail time a juvenile DWI charge for example, the traffic court judge may request the juvenile court to supersede.

-• Arson: The penalties for juvenile arson vary wildly based on the specific circumstances.
-In less severe instances, juveniles might be required to pay restitution or perform community service and undergo counseling, but it can certainly become a major charge.
+• Arson: Penalties for juvenile arson cases can vary widely depending on the specific circumstances.
+In minor cases, juveniles might be required to pay restitution or perform community service and undergo counseling, but it can certainly become a major charge.

 Juvenile Crimes Lawyer Lake St. Louis, MO | Combs Waterkotte